Math 444 - 201, 2020WT2, Jan-Apr 2021

 - What obstacles you encountered, and your research plan for the

 You will update the class on your progress throughout the term.
+More

-will teach the class definitions illustrated
+be investigating.
+Plus teach the class definitions illustrated

 by examples, which are necessary for your research.

-- Recall some motivation for your project.
+- Briefly recall some motivation for your project.